Vyral/sandy-eagon-blog/_posts/2019-08-16-why-you-should-love-your-appliances.md

 **Our motto is “Making lives better.”** Part of that is helping you live in your home for a longer time and feel better about it.
 Have you loved your appliances lately?
 Grab a vacuum, grab a rag.
 These little things make them and you love each other for a longer time.

 If you have any questions for me about buying or selling a home, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.

-Teaser: I was doing some cleaning recently in the kitchen and knocked off the guard on the front of my fridge.
-When I went down to put it back on, I saw that the coils and the floor underneath were disgusting.
-I knew that this was an area that you should be cleaning to extend the life of the fridge, so I vacuumed and cleaned underneath.
-To learn more about why you should be loving your appliances like this, watch this short video.